Why don’t you use RFID chips for CX races?

 While RFID chip timing works great and can be used at a CX race, its just not necessary.
 Using a good number caller and properly positioned bibs, its possible to produce 100% correct results with CrossMgr even with field sizes of 75 riders or more and fast finishes.
 Most CX races are selective enough that after the first lap, riders are spread apart, making it easy to call numbers.

 The benefit to chip timing a CX race increases as there are more race day walk-ups.
-As race day registrations exceed 50, it becomes increasingly difficult to enter the walk-ups and also enter bib numbers during the race.
+As race day registrations exceed 50, it becomes increasingly difficult to enter race day registrants s and also enter bib numbers during the race.
 With a chip timed race, the timer can spend more time entering registration data while the RFID system collects chip numbers on each lap.

 What is the difference between active and passive RFID tags for racing?

 Passive tags lack a battery, so they rely on the radio antenna signal to both activate the tag and read the tag data.
-Passive tags offer lower accuracy, typically 1/10 second, although they may report with 1/100 second precision.
-For high speed events (above 20mph) a camera is necessary to correctly position finishers when using passive tags.
-Passive tags have the advantage of low cost (less than $1) so they do not need to be collected or returned after events.
-Passive tags are reusable unless damaged by bending or folding.
+Passive tags have the advantage of low cost (less than $1) and are reusable unless damaged by bending or folding.

 Where can results be found from completed races?